On Computing Vertex Connectivity of 1-Plane Graphs: Introduction

 \section{Introduction}

 The class of \textit{planar graphs}, which are graphs that can be drawn on the plane without crossings, is fundamental to both graph theory and graph algorithms.
-Many problems can be more efficiently solved in planar graphs than in general graphs.
-However, real-world graphs, such as social networks and biological networks, are typically non-planar.
-But they are often \textit{near-planar}, i.e., close to planar in some sense.
-One such graph class is the \textit{1-planar graphs}, i.e., graphs that can be drawn on the plane such that each edge is crossed at most once.
-Introduced in 1965 \cite{ringel1965sechsfarbenproblem}, both structural and algorithmic properties of 1-planar graphs have been studied extensively, see \cite{hong2020beyond,KLM17} for overviews.

-In this paper, we look at the problem of vertex connectivity for 1-planar graphs.
-The problem of \textit{vertex connectivity} is fundamental in graph theory: given a connected graph $G$, what is the size (denoted by $\kappa(G)$) of the smallest \emph{separating set}, i.e., set of vertices whose removal makes $G$ disconnected?
-Vertex connectivity has many applications, e.g.~in network reliability and for measuring social cohesion.
+Many problems can be solved more efficiently in planar graphs than in general graphs.
+However, most real-world graphs are typically non-planar.
+The field of ‘beyond-planar’ graphs has recently garnered significant interest in the graph drawing community (see \cite{KLM17} for a survey and \cite{hong2020beyond} for a book on the topic).
+A frequently studied class of beyond-planar graphs is \textit{1-planar graphs}---graphs that can be drawn on the plane such that each edge is crossed at most once.
+In this paper, we look at the problem of computing the vertex connectivity for 1-planar graphs.
+For any graph $G$, the \textit{vertex connectivity} of $G$, denoted $\kappa(G)$, is the size of a smallest set of vertices whose removal makes $G$ disconnected; any such set of vertices is called a \textit{minimum vertex cut} of $G$.